-Thanksgiving is upon us!
-Turkey, stuffing, giving thanks, and a wave of visiting friends and family that can feel like it lasts clear through to New Years.
+The holiday's are upon us!
+Food, family, giving thanks and a wave of visitors that can feel like it lasts clear through to New Years.
 In the sex writing world, this can mean something else is “upon us” too and it’s one of my least favorite parts of the year: a bevy of articles exploring whether it’s OK to have sex while visiting people, how you can navigate having sex while visiting people, why some people never visit others because, hey, they want to have sex, and generally how this sex thing is an issue at the holidays.
 Why do I dislike this so much?
 Well, it implies that there’s something inherently inappropriate about having sex in someone else’s home, and that it’s something we all need to psych ourselves up for.
 And that just feeds into the whole “sex is inappropriate” thing.
 I’m not saying you need to get it on on the couch in front of grandma but do the holidays really need to be so sex negative?

 I think there’s a better way.